Things to do with a broken stick: EXACT CALCULATIONS

-For the sake of completeness we are going to sketch a proof of this proposition.
-We are going to refer to Figure~\ref{Figure2} (b).
-The triangle DEF is given by the points where the angle bisectors intersect the sides of the triangle ABC.
-First, one shows that the region determined by the interior of $\triangle DEF$ is the region that gives the desired probability.
-Using the Angle Bisector Theorem one can show that

-\n and also the other two equalities obtained by cyclic permutation of the sides $a$, $b$ and $c$.
-The formula given, now follows from an algebraic identity

-\n We observe that this probability has its greatest value of $1/4$ when $a=b=c$.
-This means, the probability is at a maximum when $ABC$ is equilateral.

 Let us continue with our initial classical problem and see what happens in the special case when the triangle constructed with $\alpha$, $\beta$, and $\gamma$ is acute.
-This case is going to be considered in each of our variations.
 A similar probability is studied in \cite{es} in Euclidean geometry and in \cite{i} in hyperbolic geometry.

-\begin{theorem} The probability that three parts of the broken stick form an acute triangle is equal to $\ln (8/e^2)$ (or \textsl{ frac}$(\ln 8)$). \end{theorem}
+\begin{theorem} The probability that the three parts of the broken stick form an acute triangle is equal to $\ln \left(8/e^2\right)$. \end{theorem}